Bleeding Gums Treatment Plantation, FL

 How does gum disease affect your heart?

-When the bacteria that cause gingivitis and periodontitis enter the bloodstream, they can cause inflammation and damage to blood vessels throughout the body.
-This may lead to blood clots, heart attacks, and strokes.
+Once periodontitis progresses into further stages the infection may reach the bloodstream.
+When the bacteria that cause gingivitis and periodontitis enter the bloodstream, it can cause inflammation and damage to blood vessels throughout the body.
+This may lead to systemic health issues including blood clots, heart attacks, and strokes.
+This is why it is important to begin treatment for periodontitis as soon as possible.

 Request a Periodontal Health Exam Today